5 Key Differences Between Automated Retail Self Service Machines and Vending Machines

-VM: When money is inserted into a vending machine, there’s always risk of a customer losing money due to a malfunction in the machine.
+VM: When money is inserted into a self service vending machine, there’s always risk of a customer losing money due to a malfunction in the machine.
 This is still common enough, we have all seen people struggling to get their product, nudging the machine to get a product to dispense.

 ARM: Equipped with laser sensor technology and internal cameras, automatic retail machines ensure the product is dispensed.
 In the rare and unlikely event the product does not dispense, the card is not charged and there is communication with the client.

 Sales vs. Sales and Marketing

 Vending and smart vending retail marketing have the clear objective of selling items, that’s it, and this works for many types of lower cost products.
 Automated retail allows brands to really showcase their products in non-traditional locations.
 The automated retail unit is unique in that there is a tremendous opportunity to showcase products beautifully, advertise through digital signage, connect with customers through interaction at the touchscreen and ultimately sell your product.